ignoxx/SpoTube/README.md

 # SpoTube
-Spotify downloader
+Spotify over YouTube downloader

 by Viktor Grzonkowski & Ignas Kavaliauskas

-# Download Spotify Tracks/Album/Playlists over YouTube
+Everything is working except the download.
+The aim is to download the file without saving it on the hard drive.

+# Used libaries
+- Flask
+- spotipy
+- pafy